+Several characteristics, or node attributes, for each organization are also recorded, including a measure of the organization’s budget and staff size, the organization’s sector (such as public, private, or non-profit), the organization’s geographic jurisdiction (Vermont, New York, Quebec, USA, Canada, etc.), and jurisdictional level (municipal, regional, state/province, federal, international).
+Each network and the attribute data are recorded on separate.
+Since these data were gathered with federal research dollars, a de-identified version is available for free distribution and will be posted to Github, along with a full codebook.

+Link Data

+Each respondent was presented with a list of all the organizations in the survey and asked which organization’s the respondent’s organization shared information, provided technical assistance, collaborated or coordinated on projects, provided reports of their operations, and shared financial resources.
+We derived five different functional subnetworks, one from each of these types of interactions.

 Impact

 A range of different interests can be addressed through this project.
 Anyone who engages with network analysis can benefit from the approach to interactive network mapping that this project proposes.
 The immediate beneficiaries will be those working with the governance networks in the LCB, including the researchers who can better communicate their findings and the stakeholders who are embedded in the network.
 They will be better able to understand the context in which they work, allowing them to make better strategic decisions for their organizations, as well as to potentially diagnose and address situations where the network is impeding its own efforts to improve water quality in the LCB.